GOP AGs bring barrage of suits against Biden in first 100 days, after Dems touted litigation against Trump

 The cases include a suit by Ohio Attorney General Dave Yost against Treasury Secretary Janet Yellen over a provision in the COVID-19 stimulus Republicans say bans state tax cuts; another by Texas Attorney General Ken Paxton over the Biden administration's procedures for deporting illegal immigrants convicted of crimes; and another by a group of red states over Biden's revocation of the Keystone XL Pipeline permit, and more.

 In fact, the Republican Attorneys General Association (RAGA) said its members have filed at least 19 lawsuits against Biden's administration in less than 100 days.
-They've also sought to intervene at litigants at least eight times.
+They've also sought to intervene as litigants at least eight times.
 This appears to be an even faster clip, according to a database of state litigation kept by Marquette professor Paul Nolette, than Democratic states' lawsuits against the Trump administration in 2017.

 This was even as Democratic states quickly filed litigation against the former president over his travel ban, environmental standards and more.